 We always accept new patients.
-Call us at 425-392-4965 and leave a voicemail message for Amy Svensson, who handles all our intake of new patients.
-She will return your call within 24-48 hours of your message.
+Call us at 425-392-4965 and leave a voicemail message for Amy Svensson, the owner, who handles all our intake of new patients.
+She will return your call within 24-48 business hours of your message.
 At that time, she will ask you:

 - Your name